rkapoor1999/I_GloVe_News/README.md

 - Exploring other GloVe embeddings to try for better accuracies
 - Deploying the model for real-time classification of news articles

-## License 📄
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments 🙏
-Special thanks to GloVe for providing pre-trained word embeddings.
+Thanks to GloVe for providing pre-trained word embeddings.